 From A levels including at least 32 points from either a natural science subject (such as Biology, Chemistry or Physics) or social science subject (Psychology or Sociology), or equivalent BTEC National qualifications (including suitable natural or social science modules).
 We do not accept AS levels or general studies.

 - BBB at A Level including relevant subject(s)

 - DDM in BTEC Extended Diploma from a relevant subject(s)

-- Access to HE Diploma from a QAA recognised Access to HE course in health studies, health science, nursing or another science-based course.
-Normally we require 15 credits at level 2 and 45 at level 3 of which at least 30 credits should be graded at distinction level.
-18 of the level 3 distinction credits must be from science units.
+- Approved Access to HE Diploma in health studies, health science, nursing, social sciences or another science-based course.
+Normally we require 15 of the level 3 credits to be graded at distinction level with 9 of these distinctions from science or social science units.

 - FdSc Professional Practice in Health and Social Care - If you are in the process of completing or have successfully completed the above programme at one of our partner colleges (Sheffield College, Barnsley College, Chesterfield College, North Lindsey College, Dearne Valley College, Manchester College, Stockport College and Doncaster College) and are looking to progress your career as a registered professional within the Health and Social Care sector, we would welcome an application from you via UCAS, to commence this programme at Year 1.

 - Successful completion of our Foundation Year in Health, Sport & Social Care.

 Other equivalent qualifications are considered individually, and include previous degrees that are grade 2.2 or above

 - Science at grade C or 4 or equivalents*